tjohann/a20_sdk/README.md

 Requirement
 -----------

-The only yet know requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to buildup your sdcard -> make_sdcard.sh)
+The only yet know requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to buildup your sdcard -> make_sdcard.sh).

+For the two types of images ("normal" and "base/small") you need sd-cards with 4 or 8 gig of size.

 Description